Designing an AI-Powered Remote Patient Monitoring System

 New CONCEPT

-The Calendar Concept creates 2 time axis, one for paramedic-intervention events and another for physiology waveforms.
+The Calendar Concept 2 time axis, one for paramedic-intervention events and another for physiology waveforms.

 Pin Chun, my teammate, came up with the idea of separating patient interventions and physiologies, instead of having one time axis with everything noted down.
 In this way, we have a list of past interventions done, the current time marker, and the predicted future through the AI algorithm.